NURSING 7142 - Advanced Orthopaedic Nursing Practice I

 General Course Information

-Course Code NURSING 7142 Course Advanced Orthopaedic Nursing Practice I Coordinating Unit School of Nursing Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Two 7 hour workshops on campus Restrictions Available to M.NursSc students only Course Description This couse aims to develop those skills required to function as an advanced Orthopaedic nurse, specifically allowing an effective assessment of gait, range of movement and radiological images.
+Course Code NURSING 7142 Course Advanced Orthopaedic Nursing Practice I Coordinating Unit School of Nursing Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Two day workshop on-campus Available for Study Abroad and Exchange N Restrictions Available to M.NursSc students only Course Description This course aims to develop those skills required to function as an advanced Orthopaedic nurse, specifically allowing an effective assessment of gait, range of movement and radiological images.
 The course will also provide theoretical knowledge and skills to complete an orthopaedic-specific physical and functional assessment.
 This is presented in a theoretical format and via a two-day workshop on campus.

 Course Coordinator: Mr Paul McLieshCourse Coordinator: Paul McLiesh